thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 Once you connect to your data, you can work with your ThoughtSpot contacts to deploy ThoughtSpot's scriptable application templates, or SpotApps, which provide an easy way for you to start getting value from your data.

 Currently, ThoughtSpot offers three pre-built SpotApps: Salesforce, procurement, and accounts receivable.
-These templates leverage your data in Snowflake or Redshift to provide pre-built Pinboards, Answers, and Worksheets.
+These templates leverage your data in Snowflake or Redshift to provide pre-built Pinboards, Answers, Views, and Worksheets.

 For example, if you choose to use the Procurement template, the **Search** page contains a Worksheet for your users to query on, called "Procurement Analytics Solution."